There's an up-and-coming brand that creates original graphics, logos, and apparel with a skiing theme. Its name is nonsense.

 "When I heard about the project from WAPAN, I immediately accepted.
 I immediately thought, 'I want to draw.'

-Kojima explained the three designs he drew:
+Kojima explained the three designs he had drawn.

 The daruma design is an adaptation of a long-sleeved T-shirt released by nonsense. a few years ago